tnichols217/notes/ARTS 302/Reading Drawings.md

 - Also no perspective
 - Often in symmetrical buildings, the elevation and section are split on the same image
 - Things that have been sliced are often left white, with uncut objects remaining dark

+## Axonometric
+- A view from a corner of the building in 3 dimentions
+- Is orthographic